isaaccorley/torchrs/README.md

 <img src="./assets/rsvqaxben.png" width="600px"></img>

-The [RSVQAxBEN](https://rsvqa.sylvainlobry.com/) dataset, proposed in ["RSVQA Meets BigEarthNet: A New, Large-Scale, Visual Question Answering Dataset for Remote Sensing", Lobry et al.](https://rsvqa.sylvainlobry.com/IGARSS21.pdf) is a visual question answering (VQA) dataset for the [BigEarthNet](http://bigearth.net/) dataset using the same method applied to the [RSVQA LR](https://github.com/isaaccorley/torchrs#remote-sensing-visual-question-answering-rsvqa-low-resolution-lr) to generate VQA annotations.
+The [RSVQAxBEN](https://rsvqa.sylvainlobry.com/) dataset, proposed in ["RSVQA Meets BigEarthNet: A New, Large-Scale, Visual Question Answering Dataset for Remote Sensing", Lobry et al.](https://rsvqa.sylvainlobry.com/IGARSS21.pdf) is a version of the [BigEarthNet](http://bigearth.net/) dataset with visual question answering (VQA) annotations using the same method applied to generate annotations forthe [RSVQA LR](https://github.com/isaaccorley/torchrs#remote-sensing-visual-question-answering-rsvqa-low-resolution-lr) dataset.
 The dataset consists of RGB Sentinel-2 imagery annotated with a set of questions and their corresponding answers.

 The dataset can be downloaded (35.4GB) using `scripts/download_rsvqaxben.sh` and instantiated below: